sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Beginning at 15th level, your name on a docket is a verifiable guarantee that your target will be caught.
 You gain every feature from Hunting Tactics instead of only selecting one.

-Youíre Coming With Me
+You√≠re Coming With Me

 At 18th level you can bring in even the most dangerous bounties.
 You may at any time choose a creature you can see and mark it.
 The mark lasts until you choose to end it or until you use this feature to mark another target.
 You gain an expertise die on attacks against the marked target, as well as on Perception and Survival checks made to track or locate it.
 In addition, the marked target has disadvantage on saving throws against your maneuver DC.
 Once you mark a creature in this way, you cannot do so again until you finish a long rest.

 ###### Demolitions Expert

-It takes a certain kind of mindset to devote oneís life to blowing stuff up, and the process is as much art as it is science.
+It takes a certain kind of mindset to devote one√≠s life to blowing stuff up, and the process is as much art as it is science.

-Shaping an explosiveís charge so that it produces the exact effect you intend, detonating it in a glorious cataclysm of fire and shrapnelóit speaks to some in a way nothing else quite does.
+Shaping an explosive√≠s charge so that it produces the exact effect you intend, detonating it in a glorious cataclysm of fire and shrapnel√≥it speaks to some in a way nothing else quite does.

 Explosives Mastery

 When you select this archetype at 3rd level, grenades and mines count as favored ordnance weapons for you.
-When a grenade you throw or a mine you have set deals damage, targets in the grenade or mineís blast radius take additional damage equal to your favored ordnance damage.
+When a grenade you throw or a mine you have set deals damage, targets in the grenade or mine√≠s blast radius take additional damage equal to your favored ordnance damage.

 The damage type of this extra damage is the same as the type normally dealt by that grenade or mine.

 Eye for Architecture

-Also at 3rd level, youíve learned to pinpoint the weaknesses in any structure.
+Also at 3rd level, you√≠ve learned to pinpoint the weaknesses in any structure.
 You gain proficiency in Engineering.
-If youíre already proficient in Engineering, you instead gain an expertise die.
+If you√≠re already proficient in Engineering, you instead gain an expertise die.
 Your expertise dice in Engineering can be upgraded from d8 to d10, exceeding the usual limit on expertise dice.

 Parabolic Trajectory

 Beginning at 3rd level, you learn how to launch grenades in an arcing, parabolic trajectory, increasing their range.
 Your grenades have the thrown 30/60 property.
-When you use a grenade launcher to fire a grenade, the launcherís range increases to 200/800.
+When you use a grenade launcher to fire a grenade, the launcher√≠s range increases to 200/800.

 Expanded Blast Radius